Dashlane vs. LastPass: Which One Is Better in 2025?

 Chrome, Firefox, Edge, Safari, Opera

-Apps & Browser Extensions — LastPass Offers a Desktop App
+Apps & Browser Extensions — Dashlane’s Web App Is More Secure

 Starting from January 2022, Dashlane stopped offering a dedicated desktop app for its password manager and instead became a web-only platform, meaning that you can only access it through a web browser.
 While the web apps are easy to use and lightweight, this also means that offline access to your data is more complicated.

-Apps & Browser Extensions — LastPass Offers a Desktop App
+Apps & Browser Extensions — Dashlane’s Web App Is More Secure

 LastPass, on the other hand, still provides desktop apps for Windows, Mac, and Linux.
-The apps are well-designed and intuitive, and provide seamless offline access to your vault.
+The apps are well-designed and intuitive and provide offline access to your vault.
+Unfortunately, while this is convenient for some, LastPass’s recent security breaches make me doubt the app’s overall reliability.

-Apps & Browser Extensions — LastPass Offers a Desktop App
+Apps & Browser Extensions — Dashlane’s Web App Is More Secure

 Both Dashlane and LastPass offer extensions for Chrome, Firefox, Edge, Safari, and Opera.
 In addition to that, Dashlane also supports Brave.
 The extensions are pretty similar, both give you access to the same features and work without any glitches.
 LastPass also offers a universal Windows installer that will install the LastPass extension on all your browsers, which is pretty convenient.

-Ease of Use & Setup — LastPass’s One-Click Import Option Is a Time-Saver
+Ease of Use & Setup — Dashlane Keeps It Simple

 Overall User Experience Easy Setup Process Master Password Requirements Import via CSV Direct Sync Importing